hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeleasesrenew2"></a>
 # **WriteLeasesRenew2**
-> void WriteLeasesRenew2 (string urlLeaseId, WriteLeasesRenew2Request writeLeasesRenew2Request)
+> void WriteLeasesRenew2 (WriteLeasesRenew2Request writeLeasesRenew2Request, string urlLeaseId, TimeSpan? wrapTTL = null)

 Renews a lease, requesting to extend the lease.